NetSol Technologies (NASDAQ:NTWK) Trading 6% Higher

 The firm has a market cap of $49.24 million, a P/E ratio of 14.10 and a beta of 0.79.
 The company has a current ratio of 2.67, a quick ratio of 2.67 and a debt-to-equity ratio of 0.03.
 The company’s 50-day moving average is $3.54 and its two-hundred day moving average is $3.02.

 A hedge fund recently raised its stake in NetSol Technologies stock.
-Acadian Asset Management LLC raised its position in NetSol Technologies, Inc. (NASDAQ:NTWK) by 7.5% in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 55,029 shares of the software maker’s stock after buying an additional 3,856 shares during the period.
-Acadian Asset Management LLC owned 0.47% of NetSol Technologies worth $161,000 as of its most recent filing with the SEC.
+Acadian Asset Management LLC lifted its stake in shares of NetSol Technologies, Inc. (NASDAQ:NTWK) by 7.5% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 55,029 shares of the software maker’s stock after purchasing an additional 3,856 shares during the period.
+Acadian Asset Management LLC owned 0.47% of NetSol Technologies worth $161,000 at the end of the most recent quarter.
 28.39% of the stock is owned by institutional investors and hedge funds.

 NetSol Technologies, Inc designs, develops, markets, and exports software products to the automobile financing and leasing, banking, and financial services industries worldwide.
 The company offers NFS Ascent, a suite of financial applications for businesses in the finance and leasing industry.
 Its NFS Ascent constituent applications include Omni Point of Sale, a web-based application; Contract Management System (CMS), an application for managing and maintaining credit contracts; Wholesale Finance System (WFS), a system for automating and managing the lifecycle of wholesale finance; Dealer Auditor Access System, a web-based solution that could be used in conjunction with WFS or any third-party wholesale finance system; NFS Ascent On The Cloud, a cloud-version of NFS Ascent; and NFS Digital solutions covering Self Point of Sale, Mobile Account, Mobile Point of Sale, Mobile Dealer, Mobile Auditor, Mobile Collector, and Mobile Field Investigator.